 1. Does it offer a unified commerce experience?

+Your retail ERP should have an eCommerce integration that seamlessly integrates with web stores and online marketplaces while also connecting Brick-and-mortar stores.
 As retail businesses have disparate processes, working from a single interface is essential.
 A good retail ERP helps you control all your business channels and operations, online and offline, from a unified interface.

 2. Does it offer headless commerce?

 Headless commerce decouples backend commerce from the front end.
 This ensures easy editing of data without interfering with backend processes.
 Most importantly, headless commerce allows retailers to control different customer touchpoints simultaneously.
 You can offer a consistent experience, whether offline or online.
 And if online, customers can expect a consistent user experience across devices.
 Headless commerce-enabled ERP tools often come with GUI agnostic components such as Priority Retail ERP’s OneCore.